risawitama/verbose-potato/README.md

-## Why are oranges the smartest fruit?
-Because they are made to concentrate.
+## Did you hear about the guy who invented Lifesavers?
+They say he made a mint.